Kingxukai/linux/Documentation/filesystems/resctrl.rst

 Assume a system like HSW has only CQM and no CAT support.
 In this case the resctrl will still mount but cannot create CTRL_MON directories.
-But user can create different MON groups within the root group thereby able to monitor all tasks including kernel threads.
+But user can create different MON groups within the woke root group thereby able to monitor all tasks including kernel threads.

 This can also be used to profile jobs cache size footprint before being